openzipkin/brave/README.md

 ## Version history ##

 Unfortunately I did not use [Semantic Versioning](http://semver.org) from the start.
-The 2.x versions of brave are currently being extensively tested and will soon end up in production.
-However from now on I'll try to stick to Semantic Versioning when it comes to bugfixing/  new functionality / backwards compatibility.
+The 2.x.x versions of brave are currently being extensively tested and will soon end up in production.
+However from now on I'll try to stick to Semantic Versioning when it comes to bug fixing /  new functionality / backwards compatibility.

+### 2.0.3 ###

+Nothing so far.

-### 2.0.2-SNAPSHOT ###
+### 2.0.2 ###

+* Done: `ZipkinSpanCollector`: Give the option to log error but not throw exception when connection with collector can't be set up during initialisation.
 * Done: Make `ZipkinSpanCollector` more configurable.
 Allow configuration of queue size, batch size, nr of processing threads, socket time out.
 * Done: Important bugfix in `ZipkinSpanCollector`.
 The processing thread(s) catch and log all exceptions to prevent they end prematurely.
 * Done: Rename 'batchSize' config property of `ZipkinSpanCollectorSink` to 'batchsize' to bring it inline with other config parameters (all lower case).